zira-dev/docs/company/careers.md

                   <dt class="uk-text-lead uk-text-large">Qualifications</dt>
                   <dd>3+ years of Mobile Application Development experience, either iOS or Android Experience with Native and Hybrid apps (Angular/Ionic, React Native, HTML/CSS, JS, Cordova) that have contributed significantly to at least one application published to the AppStore/Google Play, and be able to describe those contributions, BS degree or equivalent, Experience with Server-side/Middleware (REST API services, micro-services, Node.js),  Experience troubleshooting, diagnosing, prototyping, gathering requirements or supporting mobile app development as part of a team, Experience working with Angular version 4 or 5 and/or Ionic version 2 or 3  - preferred, Proven success in contributing to a team-oriented environment, Proven ability to work creatively and analytically in a problem-solving environment, Excellent leadership, communication (written and oral, English and Hebrew) and interpersonal skills</dd>
                </dl>
-                  To Apply please send resume/CV to: careers@lightapp.com
+                  To Apply please send resume/CV to: careers@zira.us
             </div>
           </li>

+          <h2>To Apply please send resume/CV to:<br> careers@zira.us <br>Specify job name and location in the subject line.</h2>